Updated June 29, 2023

-Introduction to OpenSSL tool
+Introduction to OpenSSL Tool

 SSL certificates are now in high demand.
-Since Google’s “HTTPS Everywhere” campaign, the encryption landscape is changing considerably.
+Since Google’s “HTTPS Everywhere” campaign, the encryption landscape has changed considerably.
 They initially gave digital certificates an SEO boost as an inducement to install them, and then Chrome made HTTPS nearly necessary for everyone.
 Popular browsers like Firefox and Chrome will label that website as Not Secure if you don’t use an SSL certificate.SSL deployment is critical to the success and security of a website.
 And, because so many website owners are learning about SSL for the first time, it’s critical to provide them with all of the necessary tools and services.
 OpenSSL is one such utility.
 In this topic, we are going to learn about the OpenSSL tool.

 What is OpenSSL?

-What is the purpose of OpenSSL?
+What is the Purpose of OpenSSL?

-User applies for a digital certificate and installs SSL files on the server using OpenSSL Generate the Certificate Signing Request).
+The user applies for a digital certificate and installs SSL files on the server using OpenSSL Generate the Certificate Signing Request).
 You can also convert your certificate to different SSL formats and do additional verifications.

-How to use OpenSSL?
+How to Use OpenSSL?

 It’s all about the command lines in OpenSSL.
 We’ve included a list of typical OpenSSL commands for individual users below.